Mensi-Mohamed-Amine/MetaCTF-Writeups/Cryptography/01 Wheel Of Mystery/README.md

 This challenge used a dynamic substitution cipher, where the **inner wheel rotates** with each decryption attempt.
 The flag was successfully revealed by simulating this rotation and testing for a known prefix.

 **Flag:** `METACTF{WHEELYCOOL}`

----

-Let me know if you want a version formatted for a PDF or a CTF platform submission.